 Methods

 This research hypothesizes that if juvenile apes prefer juvenile play partners.
 To test this hypothesis, research was conducted remotely via the San Diego Zoo (SDZ) Ape Cam, a camera with a live feed into the joint siamang and orangutan enclosure from the hours of 7:30 am to 7:30 pm Pacific Time.
 During the hours of 7:30 pm to 7:30 am, the SDZ Ape Cam streams the footage from the previous 12 hours.
-The camera does not show the entirety of the enclosure at all times, but instead moves periodically to show various parts of the habitat.
-Unlike many other zoo or sanctuary cameras that moved to show greater areas of their enclosures, the SDZ Ape Cam was not controllable by visitors to the camera website, but was controlled by the San Diego Zoo.
+The camera does not show the entirety of the enclosure at all times, but instead moves periodically to various parts of the habitat.
+The SDZ Ape Cam also lacks the ability for visitors of their website to control what they see, which has become a common feature of many other wildlife parks and sanctuaries.